AssarMarkstrom/sudoku-gamepage/README.md

 ## Detailed Report

-For a comprehensive project report, including detailed descriptions of each phase and design decisions, please refer to [PROJECT_REPORT.md](./PROJECT_REPORT.md).
+For a comprehensive project report, including detailed descriptions of each phase and design decisions, please refer to [Extended Project Report](./assets/project_report.pdf).